Codecademy/docs/content/cloud-computing/concepts/saas/saas.md

 ## Architecture

-SaaS services typically use a multi-tenant cloud architecture.
-This allows consumers to share computing resources within a cloud.
+SaaS services typically use a multi-tenant approach, where multiple consumers share access to cloud resources.
 Each tenant has their own space to store data.
 The data is isolated and will remain invisible to other tenants.

 ## Benefits